Personal Data File and Controller

 Customer relationship details, such as the contract between Aiven and the customer, start and end date of customer relationship and services ordered;

 Billing information, such as credit card details, bank account information, payments made, outstanding invoices, and invoices delivered;

-Customer interaction, such as customer contacts, feedback and complaints; and
+Customer interaction, such as customer contacts, call recordings, feedback and complaints; and